zachran-jidlo/zachran-jidlo-dodo-automation/README.md

 Unique key for every order is created from pattern `{donor}-{charity}-d.m.yyyy` example: `test-restaurace-1-charita13-6.10.2022`.
 This prevents creating duplicates.
 Script is executed every weekday using github actions's cron.

 ### Check orders
+Can be executed with command `npm run start:check`.

 - Loads unconfirmed orders (table `Rozvozy`) with status waiting for current day
 - Checks `Nabídka` table if there is a confirmation for the order
   - If yes, confirms the order (status is set to confirmed)